What's the difference between capital and operating budgets?

 Salaries and wages, snow removal, transit service, parks maintenance, emergency services, and waste/recycling collection are all examples of operating expenses.
 The capital program deals more specifically with the City’s tangible assets, managed by each department.
 Capital assets include things like infrastructure (roads, bridges, sidewalks, buildings, sewers, etc.) as well as vehicles, machinery and equipment.
 The capital program covers the purchase, maintenance, improvement or replacement of those capital assets.
 So the cost of rebuilding a road, for example, would fall under the capital program.
 The cost associated with plowing, sanding and salting that road in the winter would be considered an operating expense. |

-How do we pay for the services provided by the municipality? |
+How does the City pay for services provided to residents? |

 How does the annual budget impact my tax bill? |